hashicorp/packer/website/source/docs/builders/oracle-oci.html.md

  - `user_data` (string) - user_data to be used by cloud
    init.
 See [the Oracle docs](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/LaunchInstanceDetails) for more details.
-Generally speaking, it is easier to use the `user_data_file`, but you can use this option to put either the platintext data or the base64 encoded data directly into your Packer config.
+Generally speaking, it is easier to use the `user_data_file`, but you can use this option to put either the plaintext data or the base64 encoded data directly into your Packer config.

  - `user_data_file` (string) - Path to a file to be used as user_data by cloud